 Municipal bonds (“munis”) are bonds issued by states, cities, or counties to raise money for public projects such as building roads, schools, and more.
 So if you’re all about helping out at the community level, these bonds might be for you.
 You can choose:

 - General obligation bonds.
 These bonds aren’t secured, but they do come with a full faith and credit guarantee.
-So you’re pretty much guaranteed to get what you’re owed, no matter what.
 The issuer can tax its residents to pay its bondholders if needed.
 Interest ranges from 0.12% to 0.9%.

 - Revenue bonds.
 These bonds are backed by the revenue from a specific project.
 Pay attention to the fine print with these.
 The issuer may have what’s known as a “non-recourse,” which means you don’t have a claim on the revenue source if it dries up.
 Average yields range between 0.47% and 2.9%.